 The Zambian Carnivore Programme (ZCP) is a non-profit Zambian trust dedicated to conserving large carnivore species and their habitat in Zambia.
 The Bushcamp Company helps fund-raise for ZCP, and our guides report carnivore sightings as part of their Luangwa Valley Carnivore Monitoring Programme.

-The Zambia Wildlife Authority (ZAWA) is an autonomous Government body whose main objectives are to improve the quality of life among communities living close to wildlife and maintain biodiversity in the Country's protected areas.
-The Bushcamp Company is proud to work with ZAWA to achieve these objectives in the South Luangwa.
+The Department of National Parks and Wildlife (DNPW) is an autonomous Government body whose main objectives are to improve the quality of life among communities living close to wildlife and maintain biodiversity in the Country's protected areas.
+The Bushcamp Company is proud to work with DNPW to achieve these objectives in the South Luangwa.

 The U Foundation is a UK based charity set up to help people in Zambia to achieve a better life for themselves.
 They have helped provide boreholes, a library and school equipment school in the Mfuwe area and also assist with the production of our fund-raising calendar.